calebice/projects/README.md

 # Projects
-#These are a collection of projects that I have worked on to enhance and develop my programming skills.
+These are a compilation of some of the projects that I have worked on in developing my programming and overall development skills.